 The 10 metre air pistol is an Olympic shooting event

 governed by the International Shooting Sport Federation (ISSF).

 It is similar to 10 metre air rifle in that it is shot with 4.5 mm (or .177) caliber air guns at a distance of 10 metres (11 yards).
 The programme consists of 60 shots within 75 minutes for men, and 40 shots within 50 minutes for women.

 Preparation and sighting time of 15 minutes is the same for both men and women.It is also similar to 50 metre pistol despite the shorter distance and the use of air guns, and most top-level male shooters compete in both events.There are some restrictions on the pistol, and it must be operated by one hand only from a standing, unsupported position.

 The major competitions are the Olympic Games every four years and the ISSF World Shooting Championships every four years.

-The SPPC Air Pistol Group meet on the 3rd Thursday of each month so (check the Events Calendar for details).
+The SSPC Air Pistol Group meet on the 1st Monday and 3rd Wednesday of each month.